Keto Pumpkin Pancakes

 The best keto pumpkin pancake recipe is not only a pancake that tastes good with few carbs.
 You also what your keto pancake recipe to be:

 - Easy to flip – The pancake won’t fall apart in your pancake griddle.

 - Egg-free flavor – nobody likes eggy flavor in their pancakes.
 But this keto pumpkin pancake recipe often calls for a large number of eggs.
 This is because pumpkin puree adds a lot of moisture to the pancake batter.
-So eggs hold the batter together, avoiding the addition of high carbs flours.
+So eggs hold the batter together, avoiding the addition of high carbs flour.

 - Full of fall flavors.